What is commercial fleet and rolling stock worth?

 Confirm ownership first

 Fleets are frequently a mix of owned, financed and leased units, and the leased ones are not the business's assets.
-Before anything is valued, we confirm title, lien and lease status, because including leased vehicles overstates the fleet and an examiner or buyer will catch it.
-This ownership check is as important here as it is with placed lab analyzers.
+Before anything is valued, we confirm title, lien and lease status, because a schedule that includes leased vehicles overstates the collateral, and an examiner or buyer will catch it.
+The asset list has to match the titles, not the parking lot.

 What drives the value